hericah/qt6-macos-arm64-compile/README.md

 been previously compiled.
 Perhaps these libraries work for you, so that you may skip step 1.

-In addition, this repository comes as-is and we do not provide support.

-####

 Clone this repo to start.

 ```bash